nir/jupylet/README.md

 play at work, so why not by kids?

 *Jupylet* is built on top of pyglet, a powerful game programming library.
-It is wonderfully easy to use for creating simple 2D games and since pyglet uses OpenGL you can use it to create 3D games if you really want to.
-The sky is the limit really.
+It is wonderfully easy to use for creating simple 2D games and Jupylet extends it to 3D gaming.

 By marrying Jupyter and pyglet, *Jupylet* lets you have the best of both worlds.
 Create games interactively and experimentally, change a variable or a